p4tc-dev/docs/why-p4tc.md

 </table>

-As illustrated, to instantiate an installed(more on this later) program pipeline one would have to *instatiate* the pipeline on one or more ports.
-Do note that the control of table entries is independent of ports but you have to instantiate the pipeline on one or more ports (either with the "dev" or "block" semantics.
+As illustrated, to instantiate an installed(more on this later) program pipeline one would have to *instantiate* the pipeline on one or more ports.
+Do note that the control of table entries is independent of ports or direction (ingress vs egress) but you have to instantiate the pipeline on one or more ports (either with the "dev" or "block" semantics).

 #### Sorry, What Is *scriptability* Again?

+There are two aspects to scriptability: kernel and user space.

+##### Kernel Independence
-Ok, there is nothing magical about ability to script datapath computations in the TC world.

-For the TC savy folks:
+Ok, there is nothing magical about ability to script datapath computations in the TC world in the kernel.
+There are many existing samples that the TC savy folks will recognize:

  - Think about the tc *u32* classifier which, as you know, can be taught how to parse and match on arbitrary packet headers with zero kernel or user space